Mik0aj/CodilityPlusPlus/README.md

 # CodilityPlusPlus

 CodilityPlusPlus is a C++ solution repository for all Codility lessons.
 It provides C++ solutions for various Codility lessons, which can be used as a reference or starting point for solving Codility programming tasks.
+All solutions aim for 100% compliton.
+Codility does not provide clear way to browse previous submitions so this repository was created to easliy view solutions.

 ## Installation Requirements